ptrckqn/cepetro/src/pages/responsibility.md

 CEP is committed to the following:

-- Providing a safe workplace for its employees and contractors;
+* Providing a safe workplace for its employees and contractors;
-- Conducting its operations in a way that minimizes waste and minimizes impact on the environment;
+* Conducting its operations in a way that minimizes waste and minimizes impact on the environment;
-- Adherence to the highest standards of business ethics and employment practices.
+* Adherence to the highest standards of business ethics and employment practices.

 The company has developed a comprehensive health, safety and environment management system based on ISO/OHSAS standards.
 The company:

-- Sets HSEQ standards (for itself and its contractors) that are in line with best industry    practice and compliant with all relevant legislation;
+* Sets HSEQ standards (for itself and its contractors) that are in line with best industry practice and compliant with all relevant legislation;
-- Monitors and records performance against these standards;
+* Monitors and records performance against these standards;
-- Reviews performance and implements measures to ensure continuous improvement.
+* Reviews performance and implements measures to ensure continuous improvement.

-  For more information on CEP's committment to corporate social responsibility, please click go to:https://www.cepetro.com/Verantwortung.html (German).
+  For more information on CEP's committment to corporate social responsibility, please click [here](https://www.cepetro.com/Verantwortung.html) (German).